Basic Requirements for Human Participation for Science Fair Projects, Entrants and Adult Supervisors

-- Do not use names or pictures in your display without written consent.
+Do not use names or pictures in your display without written consent.

-- No matter what level of risk your experiment involves, you must provide a LETTER OF INFORMATION FOR INFORMED CONSENT to all participants and make sure they have read it before they participate.
+> - No matter what level of risk your experiment involves, you must provide a Letter-of-Information-Informed-Consent RSL to all participants and make sure they have read it before they participate.
 If participants are under the age of 18, parents should also receive a copy.
 Submit a copy of the Letter of Information online (Ethics Forms) together with a copy of any survey or questionnaire used for registration and bring them to the fair.

-- All Low Risk projects require a FORM-4.1A-HUMAN-PARTICIPTION-LOW-RISK-APPROVAL 7 form to be completed and uploaded to Ethics Forms or emailed to the registrar before beginning the project.
+> - All Low Risk projects require a Form-41A-Participation-of-Humans RSL form to be completed and uploaded to Ethics Forms or emailed to the registrar before beginning the project.
 Bring a signed copy to the fair.

-- Adult supervisors should be aware of the level of risk, the necessary Letter of Information and type of permission required as they must sign the Participation of Humans in Research Approval Form Low Risk as in 5 or High Risk (available on request).
+> - Adult supervisors should be aware of the level of risk, the necessary Letter of Information and type of permission required as they must sign the Participation of Humans in Research Approval Form Low Risk as in 5 or High Risk (available on request).

-- Adult supervisors must keep a copy of all completed forms, store any signed permission forms confidentially and ensure they are destroyed when the project and presentation are completed (after the RSLSF and/or CWSF).
+> - Adult supervisors must keep a copy of all completed forms, store any signed permission forms confidentially and ensure they are destroyed when the project and presentation are completed (after the RSLSF and/or CWSF).
 Do not bring them to the fair.

+>

-Very Low Risk:
+> Very Low Risk:

+>

-Risk of harm is not greater or more likely than those encountered in every day life.
-This does not include ingestion of food or drink, nor sensitive information collection, nor skin testing/swabbing.
+> Risk of harm is not greater or more likely than those encountered in every day life.
+This does NOT include the following: ingestion of food or drink, sensitive information collection, skin testing/swabbing.
 These are low risk activities requiring informed consent permission forms.

+>

-Risk of harm is not greater or more likely than those encountered in everyday life.
-This may include ingestion of food or drink , and skin testing that might (see guidelines below) occur in an everyday setting with a common skin product (i.e. use of hand sanitizer).
+> Risk of harm is not greater or more likely than those encountered in everyday life.
+This may include ingestion of food or drink, and skin testing that might occur in an everyday setting with a common skin product (i.e. use of hand sanitizer).

+>

-Risk of harm is possible.
+> Risk of harm is possible.
 This would include anything not stated in the Low Risk categories including exercise testing that is beyond normal everyday activity.